 What is the Organismic Self?

-The term ‘organismic self’ comes from person-centred counselling.
-Carl Rogers asserted that we have three selves:
+The term ‘organismic self’ is often used in person-centred counselling, of which Carl Rogers was the founder.
+Many person-centred practitioners assert that we have three selves:

 - our organismic self

 Tudor and Merry (2006: 129) describe the term ‘organismic self’ as being 'originally coined by Seeman (1983) and taken up by Mearns and Thorne (1988)'.
 However, counsellor and lecturer Robert Cunliffe contacted us to note an earlier use – in 1982 – by Richard Nelson-Jones.

 The organismic self is sometimes also referred to as the ‘real self’, which is a term used in some other modalities too, such as transactional analysis.

 Feltham and Dryden (1993:155) describe the real self as ‘that part of one’s identity felt or considered to be authentic … The term implies that there is a quality of authenticity beneath the persona, or habitual self as presented to the world.’

 Thus, the organismic self is the true self; it is there when we are born and it naturally strives towards growth, maturity and self-actualisation.

 If it is allowed to grow and flourish, it knows what it needs both from its environment and from other people (i.e. our relationships).

 Although the organismic self is present at the birth of a baby, ‘the expression of positive regard towards him [sic] by someone significant to him becomes more important to him than his own organismic valuing process, and he begins to seek positive regard from others at the expense of any other experience’ (Merry, 2014: 27).